MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/issues-connection-after-implementing-cipher-suite-policies.md

 ms.custom: sap:Connection issues
 ---

-# Issues in connection after implementing cipher suite policies on a server
+# "Client unable to establish connection" error after implementing cipher suite policies on a server

-This article helps you resolve the issues that might occur after you implement the cipher suite policies on a server.
+This article helps you resolve issues that occur after you implement cipher suite policies on a server.

 ## Symptoms

+After you implement cipher suite policies on a server, you receive the following error message:

 > An existing connection was forcibly closed by the remote host.
-[SQLSTATE 42000] (Error 10054) OLE DB provider "" for linked server "DB name" returned message "Client unable to establish connection".
+[SQLSTATE 42000] (Error 10054) OLE DB provider "" for linked server "DB name" returned message "Client unable to establish connection."

-There are many causes for the error message.
+## Cause

+This error might occur for either of the following reasons.

-## Cause 1
+### Cause 1

-If a cipher suite doesn't include RC4, any attempt to use RC4 for encryption will fail.
-Similarly, if a cipher suite includes RC4 but one of the parties involved doesn't, the handshake will fail, and the connection won't be established.
+If a cipher suite doesn't include RC4, any attempt to use RC4 for encryption fails.
+Similarly, if a cipher suite includes RC4 but one of the parties involved doesn't, the handshake fails, and no connection is established.

+### Cause 2

+There is a mismatch in TLS versions.
+This issue might occur if the client initiates the connection by using TLS 1.0.
+Modern cipher suites often don't support TLS 1.0 because they prefer more secure versions, such as TLS 1.2.

-## Solution 1
+## Solution

-To resolve this issue, follow these steps:
+To resolve this issue, use the appropriate solution.

+### Solution for Cause 1

+Follow these steps:

 1. Check whether the `msds-supportedEncryptionType` property is set.
-When the property isn't set, it enables only RC4.
+If the property isn't set, only RC4 is enabled.
-1. Set the value as *28* to enable RC4, AES128, and AES256.
+1. Set the value for this property to *28* to enable RC4, AES128, and AES256.

-## Cause 2

-There might be a mismatch in TLS version.
-This issue might occur when the client initiates the connection using TLS 1.0.
-Modern cipher suites often don't support TLS 1.0, preferring more secure versions like TLS 1.2.

-## Solution 2
+### Solution for Cause 2

-To fix this problem, follow these steps:
+Follow these steps:

-1. Make sure that the client's driver supports TLS 1.2 (update if necessary).
+1. Make sure that the client driver supports TLS 1.2.
+If it doesn't, update the driver.
 1. Add the following ciphers to the local policy to support TLS 1.0 communication:

    - `TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA`
    - `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA`
    - `TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA`
    - `TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA`